 Tannic acid patination is an ancient technique for forming a dark protective coating on iron objects.
 It may have been discovered accidentally, after iron objects were lost or buried in peat bogs, then recovered later in an unrusted condition.
 Iron Age bog bodies have been found with intact iron blades, more than a thousand years old. (reference for iron preservation in bogs)

 The process itself is simple and non-toxic.
 Before starting, be sure that your object is clean, free of grease and oil, and lightly rusted.
-Japanese swordsmiths would boil their iron Tsuba in wood ashes (lye), then wash them in water, and toast them over a Hibachi to rust.
+Japanese swordsmiths would boil their iron Tsuba in wood ashes (lye), then wash them in vinegar, and toast them over a Hibachi to rust.
 Place the object in a container, and cover it with bark pieces.
-Water is added to cover the object and the bark.
+Add water or vinegar to cover the object and the bark.
 This should then be allowed to sit for several weeks, to develop the coating.
 Ideally, the water should be free of chloride, so water that has passed through most water softeners is not acceptable.
 Distilled or de-ionized water will work well.
 You can use rain water, but some rain water contains a small amount of chloride, which you want to avoid.
 If you have a municipal water supply, they may be able to tell you the chloride content of your water. (analysis of Grand Rapids, Michigan water)

 As with any chemical process, heat will speed up the reaction.
 Small objects can be boiled with bark, or the container can be put outdoors in a sunny location, depending on the climate and weather. click here to see a small iron sculpture, which was processed by heating with bark and water in a slow cooker The tsuba on Japanese swords were traditionally boiled in pomegranate peels to darken the iron. patination of iron tsuba